ghostboard/turbo-geoip-country/README.md

 This product uses GeoLite data created by MaxMind, available from [https://www.maxmind.com/](https://www.maxmind.com/)

-💡 You would need to create an account and get a license key to update data by yourself
+💡 You need to create an account and obtain a license key to update the data yourself

 [![Build Status](https://travis-ci.com/ghostboard/turbo-geoip-country.svg?branch=master "turbo-geoip-country on Travis")](https://app.travis-ci.com/github/ghostboard/turbo-geoip-country)